-Choose Edit | Settings from the menu to set OOIBase32 parameters in the OOIBase32 Settings dialog box.
-Go through this dialog box to select options for saving, opening, and printing data; to choose way sound files for various program events; to configure default setting files; and to select other important options such as storing data, copying data and choosing warning messages.
+Choose Edit | Settings from the menu to configure OOIBase32 parameters in the OOIBase32 Settings dialog box.
+Go through each page of this dialog box to select options for saving, opening, and printing data; to choose waveform sound files for various program events; to configure default setting files; and to select other important options such as storing and copying data and choosing warning messages.